mhostetter/galois/docs/development.rst

 Build the documentation
 -----------------------

 The documentation is generated with `Sphinx <https://www.sphinx-doc.org/en/master/>`_.
-The dependencies are stored in `docs/requirements.txt`.
+The documentation dependencies are stored in `docs/requirements.txt`.

 .. literalinclude:: requirements.txt